CBIIT/bento-docs/source/configuration/static-pages.md

-# Static Pages
+# Bento Static Pages

 ## Introduction
-There are a number of static pages that are available for the Bento framework.
-These are traditionally available by navigating to the "About" link on the Navigation Bar.
+There are a number of static pages that are available for the Bento Framework.
+These are findable by navigating to the "About" link on the Navigation Bar.
 In the example below, the static pages are "Bento", "Resources", and "GraphQL".

 <p>&nbsp;</p>